 Email [email protected] if you have any questions.

 Do you pay a living wage?

 Use LWFC's online tool for employers to calculate if you pay a living wage to your employees.

-Call the Purchasing Department at 604-294-7370 or email [email protected] with the following details:
+Call the Procurement Services Department at 604-294-7370 or email [email protected] with the following details:

 - name of the service provider or sub-contractor

 - date, time and location where the service provider or sub-contractor was working